machaao/machaao-samples/index.rst

 Even, if you were to look to WhatsApp as an alternative, there is a marketing spend associated with promoting the "phone number".

-Such marketing spend numbers are generally not in the reach of independent developers or even small businesses who are looking to build deeply personalized chat apps.
+Such marketing spend numbers are generally not in the reach of independent developers or even small businesses who are looking to build deeply personalized chatbots.

 Why MessengerX.io?
 =============================================================================